Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: User Study

-\textbf{User Study Results.} We conducted a user study with 18 participants to examine how storytelling-based discussions influence ethical reasoning in AI documentation.
-Participants completed a speculative model card task under two conditions: a control group that worked individually, and a treatment group that used our \textit{Story-Driven Red-Team Discussion Room}.
+\textbf{User Study Results.} We conducted a user study with 45 participants to examine how storytelling-based discussions influence ethical reasoning in AI documentation.
+Participants completed a speculative model card task under three conditions: a control group that worked individually, a story-only group that read the text-based stories without discussion, and a treatment group that used our \textit{Story-Driven Red-Team Discussion Room}.
 The discussion platform enabled participants to engage with simulated expert personas in guided, story-based conversations about the potential benefits and harms of AI systems.
 Each session included three stages: a pre-survey, the model card completion task, and a post-survey evaluating perceived usefulness, trust, and engagement.
 We analyzed participants’ model card responses (benefit and harm use cases) and post-survey feedback to assess how narrative interaction supported ethical reflection.
+As an exploratory qualitative study, we focus on recurring themes rather than statistical power, and prior work shows that small samples are sufficient to reach thematic saturation, where few new themes emerge with additional data~\cite{hennink2022sample}.
 Results are organized into three key areas: (1) identifying potential benefits, (2) uncovering possible harms, and (3) linking harms to participants’ personal needs and contexts.
-We applied qualitative coding to classify harm and benefit types, with two annotators achieving moderate agreement (Cohen’s $\kappa = 0.460$ for harms and $\kappa = 0.476$ for benefits).
+We applied qualitative coding to classify harm and benefit types, with two annotators achieving moderate agreement (Cohen’s $\kappa = 0.4368$ for harms and $\kappa = 0.3968$ for benefits).
 Study design and full procedures are provided in Appendix~\ref{sec:userstudy}.
+As a robustness check, we conducted an LLM-based simulated survey under the same conditions, as described in Appendix~\ref{app:llm_survey}.